 1. Develop an information base to allow the review of the effectiveness of corrective actions.

-(a) Compile performance information from the corrective action program, audits, self-assessments, licensee event reports (LERs), and the inspection report record (both the inspection reports and the PIM) for the time period determined by the team manager.
+(a) Compile performance information from the licensee’s corrective action program, audits, self-assessments, licensee event reports (LERs), and the inspection report record (both the inspection reports and the PIM) for the time period determined by the team manager.
 To the extent possible keeping in mind the needs of the inspection team, maximize the use of electronic data from the licensee and minimize the impact of the data request on the licensee.

 (b) Review the compiled information and sort the issues by the key attributes listed below.
 Licensee corrective actions for the issues should be assessed as part of the following key attribute reviews.